Getting Over the Fear of The Unknown To Travel the World

 I agreed because it really does all work out upon returning, but their questions and fears were very common among all future travelers I’ve met.

-In following travel blogs and writing my own for six years on Takeyourbigtrip.com, meeting future and returned Big Trippers, and reflecting on my own experiences for the past five years, there is one theme that comes through continuously.
+In following travel blogs and writing Take Your Big Trip (TM), meeting future and returned Big Trippers, and reflecting on my own experiences for the past five years, there is one theme that comes through continuously.
 It’s a theme found in posts, comments, emails, raised hands, and conversations around these questions:

 “how do I tell my boss I’m quitting?”